Standard Guidance

 EU_AI_ACT_2024_1689 quick answer

-EU AI Act sets the policy, control, and evidence expectations an organisation needs to demonstrate when EU_AI_ACT_2024_1689 is in scope for EU — and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+EU AI Act sets the policy, control, and evidence expectations an organisation needs to demonstrate when EU AI Act is in scope for EU - and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+Every policy Quick Policy generates is scored against EU AI Act with a pass mark and plain-English gap guidance, so you can see exactly where you stand before an assessor does.

 Standard facts